parrots-14/ADB-GUI-Tool/README.md

 ### Tentative
 ADB Shell and other commands that rely on it - I'm unsure if I'm going to add this, because everytime that I add this and run the command, it ends up crashing.
 ### Likely
 Reboot Bootloader - Reboots into bootloader, sometimes works for other devices that just reboot to system when you run reboot to fastboot.
-Coming soon
+Coming in 1.3

-Devices - Easy to implement, coming soon
+Devices - Easy to implement, coming in 1.3

-Fastboot tab - Coming soon
+Fastboot tab - Likely coming in 1.3

 ## How can I see the output?
 When you use CMD to open the .py file, the CMD will display the output.